Why Is It Important to Test Your Fire Pump?

 Weekly and monthly testing of your system ensures that pump integrity is ready to meet your fire suppression system’s flow and pressure demands in an emergency.
 Testing the fire pump alarm signals, pump operation, flow test, and ventilating louvers are also essential parts of the testing process.

 Performance Systems Integration offers full-service fire protection and inspection programs for maintaining your fire pump system.
 We’ve been serving the Portland and Seattle area since 2002.
-If you need a fire pump test and inspection in Seattle, WA, or Portland, OR contact us online to set an appointment!
+If you need a fire pump test and inspection in Seattle, WA, or Portland, OR contact us online to set up an appointment!